josevh/edu-portfolio/README.md

 # EDU Portfolio

-A purpose-built Jekyll theme created for my CSUMB ILP Portfolio.
+A **purpose-built** Jekyll theme created for my CSUMB ILP Portfolio.

+It **does not** handle blogging.
+It is meant to display courses grouped via Jekyll collections.

+**IT IS NOT MEANT TO BE USED BY OTHERS, BEWARE.**

 ## Installation